NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

 http://apollo.sese.asu.edu/SUPPORT_DATA/AS15_SIMBAY_SUMMARY.pdf we can
 find the lens distortion parameters for metric camera.
-Looking at the ASP lens distortion models in :numref:`pinholemodels`, we see that the description matches ASP’s Brown-Conrady model.
+Looking at the ASP lens distortion models in :numref:`pinholemodels`, we see that the description matches ASP's Brown-Conrady model.
 Using the example in the appendix we can fill out the rest of the sensor model file (metric_model.tsai) so it looks as follows::